nosovicki/gog/README.md

 * You can not use a procedure or macro object as a data-call argument.
 It would classify as some arbitrary notation.
 * Same refers to specifying more than one argument during data call (arc tables support second optional argument).

-# Switching polynotation features off

-Polynotational semantics is on by default.
-To switch it off completely, you can use "uniform-notation" declaration:

-For example:

-    (a = (table))
-    (declare 'uniform-notation t)
-    (= (a map) 'foo)
-    (prn (a map))
-    (declare 'uniform-notation nil)
-    ((2 + 2) prn)
-    =>
-    foo
-    4

 # Execution speed

 I did no optimization whatsoever, as I wanted to keep this highly experimental code as straightforward as possible.
 That said, the overhead is generally insignificant.
 First attempt to determine notation is made at compile time.
 That effectively minimizes run-time overhead, especially for prefix notation.
 Thus, during arc loading, 10839 of 10318 examined expressions (~95%) recognise as prefix notation at compile time.
 The rest requires run-time notation discovery, which should result in slight overhead for traditional expressions, and yet somewhat more substantial for infix and postfix ones.
 Nevertheless, I was not able to notice any of it, using simple benchmarks.
 This topic might require further investigation, but as far as I can see, the execution overhead seems to be low.

 # Infix precedence rules

 It would be a shame to introduce infix notation to a Lisp without precedence rules.
 GOG uses same precedence as C language does.
 New functions get precedence by association.
+See ac.scm comments for details, including how to set precedence order for your function.